 All of the landscape plantings are native to Wisconsin and were carefully selected by the landscape architects at raSmith in conjunction with the landscape contractor, David J. Frank Landscape Contracting, Inc. and the business owner, Peggy Coakley.
 The site design team at raSmith worked closely with City of Milwaukee staff and its forestry department to coordinate the plantings in the right-of-way and the street trees.
 This project was truly a collaborative team effort.

+The project received two awards in 2019: the first a City of Milwaukee Mayor’s Design Award for the building’s restoration, and the second from the USGBC Wisconsin for its outdoor environment.
 In September 2018, Mayor Tom Barrett held a press conference at the site to announce the City’s new Green Infrastructure Plan Framework.
 Also in 2018, the project received a Green Luminary Award from MMSD.

 At raSmith, we value people and help employees grow within their careers.
 As our connection to the client, we encourage employees to be their creative best and support them in cultivating good ideas that solve our clients’ challenges.
 It’s the diversified experience and holistic perspective we bring that set us apart.
 We are creative beyond engineering.